 Social media is a powerful way of connecting with others from all over the world.
 Of course, there is a dark element to social media as well.
 Some teens are bullied through their social media pages for their weight which can lead to an eating disorder.

 Gymnastics, ballet, elite sports and other activities that place an emphasis on body weight can lead to a teen developing an eating disorder.
 For example, these disordered behaviors could arise is in response to a coach or a parent who chastises the teen for poor performance due to their “excess” weight.
-Another example, the teen develops an eating disorder after calculated thoughts and behaviors to alter her body in the mistaken belief it will help her performance or perhaps to look more in line with the others on the team.
+Another example, the teen develops an eating disorder after calculated thoughts and behaviors to alter their body in the mistaken belief it will help their performance or perhaps to look more in line with the others on the team.

 Signs That Could Indicate an Eating Disorder